Cold War-2018

 Grade: B+

-Fantastic acting and wonderful photography are the high points of an otherwise uneven experience even if most of the components are intact.
-This is not so much a total knock as much as a light critique as the film is ultimately quite good and just missing the big oomph to take it over the top.
+This is not so much a total knock as a light critique, as the film is ultimately quite good and just missing the big oomph to take it over the top.

 Saoirse Ronan stars as Mary Stuart, the likable Queen of France, who has returned to her native Scotland to reclaim the throne after her husband dies.
-Only eighteen years of age she initially refuses pressure to remarry, but conflict ultimately ensues with Queen Elizabeth I (Margot Robbie), who rules neighboring England and Ireland.
+Only eighteen years of age, she initially refuses pressure to remarry, but conflict ultimately ensues with Queen Elizabeth I (Margot Robbie), who rules neighboring England and Ireland.

 The feminist theme is inspiring and makes the film better than merely a soap opera of two rival females sparring over men.